 To learn more about retirement planning or how Social Security fits into your overall plan, please contact ALEC Investment Advisors at 847.249.9444.

-Representatives are not tax advisers.
+Representatives are not tax advisors or Social Security experts.
 For information regarding your specific tax situation, please consult a tax professional.
+To discuss your specific SSA benefits questions, please contact the SSA office in your area.

 Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, D/B/A ALEC Investment Advisors.
-Not NCUA/NCUSIF/FDIC insured.
-May Lose Value.
-No Financial Institution Guarantee.
+CBSI is under contract with the financial institution to make securities available to members.
+Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-1231515.1-06-15-06-17
+CBSI is a registered broker/dealer in all fifty states of the United States of America.
+FR-1837585.1-0617-0719